pdavis322/pdavis8-psoga-CV/part4report.md

 ## Part C: Instructions

-In order to run our code, clone the repository and enter the following commands:
+In order to run our code, clone the repository and enter the following command.
+The program requires opencv-python, numpy, pandas, Pillow, chess, and torch.

 ```
-pip install requirements.txt
 python3 driver.py
 ```